-A parent does not have an automatic right to information held about their child.
-The right belongs to the child however in some circumstances the parent can act on their behalf, providing the parent has Parental rights and responsibilities Opens in a new window.
-Once the child reaches sufficient maturity, the child can exercise their own right, and the parent must act with the child’s consent.
+A parent/carer does not have an automatic right to information held about their child.
+The right belongs to the child however in some circumstances the parent/carer can act on the child’s behalf, providing the person making the request has Parental rights and responsibilities.
+Once the child reaches sufficient maturity, the child can exercise their own right, and the parent/carer must act with the child’s consent.

 - Ask us in writing for each child